leehpham/lean-ts/README.md

 ### learning-tests

-Following the idea of "keeping framework code distant", this is where your "learning tests" for 3rd-party frameworks/libraries should go.
+Following the idea of "keeping framework code distant", this is where your "learning tests" for 3rd-party frameworks/libraries should go to.
 You are encouraged to write these tests because:
 - They help you learn how to use the APIs of the frameworks/libraries.
 - They act as the sanity check for when you need to migrate/update the frameworks/libraries to newer versions.

+### src